 Introduction.

 Some people are clearly more addiction prone.
 While both environmental and biological factors contribute, a recent publication by Li et al (2021) provides important new information about the role of brain biology.
-In prior research by other investigators, several brain areas had been implicated in protecting the brain from addiction, as well as a role for the neurotransmitter, serotonin.
-However, the exact areas, and how serotonin interacts with these areas, was not known.
-Li et al’s research confirms the importance of serotonin, as well as identifies the neuroanatomy through which serotonin exerts its effects.
+In prior research by other investigators, several brain areas had been implicated in protecting against addiction, as well as a role for the neurotransmitter, serotonin.
+However, the exact areas, and how serotonin interacts with these areas, were not known.
+Li et al’s research confirms the importance of serotonin, as well as identifies the dorsal striatum as the brain area where serotonin exerts its effects.
 The findings also have broader implications for understanding individual differences in addiction liability.

 To provide context, some background material will be presented first.